genomescan/styleguide/design_principles.md

 # with typing module
 def delete_keys2(dct: Dict[str, str], keys: List[str]):
    ...

+Addable = TypeVar['Addable']

+# use of generic type -> this function takes and returns the same type.
+The type itself can be dynamic
+def sum(x: Addable, y: Addable) -> Addable:
+    ...

 ```
 5. ***Functions or classes within modules that are not part of the API of that module should be protected or private.*** In python this can be (sort of) accomplished with the help of one or 2 starting underscores.